 About Landscape Chips

-Landscape chips — called mulch by most gardeners — that are used in the landscape are generally organic matter, such as wood, bark or coconut husk chips.
+Landscape wood chips — used as mulch by many gardeners — are organic matter, such as wood, bark or coconut husk chips.
 You can also use mulches such as bark chunks; shredded wood or bark; straw, buckwheat or rice hulls; pine needles; or sawdust.
 If budget is an issue, layers of newspaper laid over the bare soil and then covered with decorative landscape chips provide the same benefits as any other mulch.

 Wet It Down